mcmire/dotfiles/README.md

     brew install reattach-to-user-namespace

+Next, you'll need to install Python through Homebrew:

+    brew install python

-Finally, you'll need to install the Powerline support files, which I use for tmux (you may or may not have to run this with `sudo`):
+This is a requirement for the Powerline support files, which you'll need to install next (I use these for tmux):

-    pip install --user powerline-status
+    pip install git+git://github.com/powerline/powerline-status

 ## Installation